Soren64/Amazon-Reviews-Product-Rating/README.md

 Copy
 Edit
 pip install -r requirements.txt
-Run the Jupyter notebooks or Python scripts in the /src folder to preprocess data and train the model
+Run the Jupyter notebooks or Python script 'product_ratings.py' to preprocess data and train the model

 Modify or extend the model and preprocessing steps as desired

+Make sure you download the respective jsonl files for the category you wish to use; both the raw data and meta data files Change the pathway as needed

 # Future Improvements
 Implement more advanced natural language processing techniques (e.g., word embeddings, transformers)